Chart Color Schemes

 Infrastructure

-Craignish has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+Craignish has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting the region: Maryborough-Hervey Bay Road and Pialba-Burrum Heads Road Intersection Upgrade, Torbanlea-Pialba Road Upgrade, Queensland Train Manufacturing Program, Bruce Highway Targeted Safety Program - Wide Bay Burnett are key projects, with the following list providing more detail on those most relevant.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project expected to affect this region: Maryborough-Hervey Bay Road upgrade and Pialba-Burrum Heads Road intersection improvement, Torbanlea-Pialba Road upgrade, Queensland Train Manufacturing Program, Bruce Highway Targeted Safety Program - Wide Bay Burnett.

 Professional plan users can use the search below to filter and access additional projects.